Find members by call or SKCC number:

 Multi-Operator: Two or more operators operating two or more co-located transmitters, any power.

-Please submit your QSO totals, optional comments and station photos by clicking on the "Submit Score" link at the top of this page.
-The link will be active during the 72-hour submission window after each event.
-Logs are not required unless the SKSA manager requests them.
+Please submit the above totals as well as optional comments and station photos by clicking on the "Submit Score" link at the top of this page.
+The link will only be active during the 72-hour submission window ending Sunday after the event.